FDM Plastic 3D Printers

 - Print jobs may be started during lab hours M,T,W and F 9a-5p.
 Print jobs submitted during off hours will be scheduled and start the next time the lab is open.

-- DFL uses Makerfleet software that charges from Papercut to process payment for use of 3D printing plastic material.
-The Papercut balance needed for the submittied print job is indicated just prior to submission of the print.
+- The Papercut balance needed for the submitted print job must be present prior to the running of the print of the print.
+If the balance is not sufficient the user will be notified of the difference and asked to provide the balance needed.
 The required Papercut balance for the job must be present in the account to be withdrawn when the print starts.
 This may be delayed if the job is put on the queue and scheduled for later.

 - DFL uses PLA (Polylactic Acid) a corn based biodegradable plastic.